Cristina Durán Ph.D., Dean

 - Application and Admissions Process for Entrance to the Social Work Major

-The School of Social Work has been accredited by the Council on Social Work Education (CSWE) since 1974 and is accredited through 2020.
-The School of Social Work has been recognized by North Central Accreditation as an Academic School of Excellence.
+The Facundo Valdez School of Social Work has been accredited by the Council on Social Work Education (CSWE) since 1974 and is accredited through 2020.
+The Facundo Valdez School of Social Work has been recognized by North Central Accreditation as an Academic School of Excellence.

-The mission of the School of Social Work is to educate students to practice social work competently with the diverse, multicultural populations of New Mexico and the Southwest.
+The New Mexico Highlands University Board of Regents approved, on December 17, 2015, a change in the name to the School of Social Work to honor the founder of the School, Facundo Valdez.
+The mission of the Facundo Valdez School of Social Work is to educate students to practice social work competently with the diverse, multicultural populations of New Mexico and the Southwest.
 This context of cultural and regional responsiveness informs the school’s creation and implementation of all its educational programs.

-The School of Social Work offers the Bachelor of Social Work (BSW) Program at the main campus, Las Vegas, New Mexico, and at the following four (4) campus locations:
+The Facundo Valdez School of Social Work offers the Bachelor of Social Work (BSW) Program at the main campus, Las Vegas, New Mexico, and at the following four campus locations:

 - NMHU SSW at Albuquerque, Albuquerque, NM